zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

     <!-- TODO: Re-work this because we cannot recommend values for their extensions.  -->
     Recommended extension values are located in [portalfx-extensions-bp-custom-domains.md# branding-and-chrome-values](portalfx-extensions-bp-custom-domains.md#branding-and-chrome-values).

+<a name="domain-based-configuration-pull-request"></a>
+## Pull Request]

+The pull request should include the definition of the new domain for the environment in which it will run.
+Remember to add a meaningful description to the PR, and attach information like RDTasks or screenshots.
+A sample pull request that modifies the Intune curation file to add a new asset type is located at [http://aka.ms/portalfx/intune-pr](http://aka.ms/portalfx/intune-pr).
+For more information about sending pull requests, see [top-extensions-publishing.md](top-extensions-publishing.md).

  <!--gitdown": "include-file", "file": "../templates/portalfx-extensions-bp-custom-domains.md"} -->